srosanba/shane24/README.md

   a.
 Colorblind, visually impaired, etc.
 1. Machine learning
   a.
 Very fuzzy, but mandatory per Jeremy.
+1. A SAS equivalent to diagramR.
+  a.
+Likely very difficult to pull off.
 1. Restart our "Commonly used Charts" survey
   a.
 If this is what I think it is, my view is that the [SGPLOT wiki](https://github.com/RhoInc/sas-sgplot/wiki) finished this off.
 1. SAS version of steam graph (assuming you mean “stream” graph)